 Grid Builder is an inbuilt visual editor for creating custom grid item templates which can be used within grid elements of Visual Composer.
 Available under Visual Composer Settings in your WordPress Dashboard it is executed in the familiar Backend editor-style so you don’t have to struggle on how to use it.

 With Grid Builder you are able to create unique grid item templates by applying special content elements with high customization options.
 All Grid Builder elements are divided into 2 groups:

 - Post data content elements

 Regular content elements are the same elements which you are using within Visual Composer like Text Block, Single Image and Separators.
 Those elements have static content which will stay the same on all grid instances.
-For example you can apply separator to all your grid items which will use this template and they all will contain same separator.
+For example, you can apply separator to all your grid items which will use this template and they all will contain the same separator.
 These type of elements are usually used to create overall design and branding of your Post Grid.

-The second group is Post data content elements which can be considered as dynamic content, because they are using data provided by your pages, posts and custom posts.
+The second group is Post data content elements which can be considered as dynamic content because they are using data provided by your pages, posts, and custom posts.
 There are elements like Post Title, Excerpt which will use data provided by posts to display titles and excerpts of specific posts.
-Even the content display style will be the same for all posts within the grid using this template they will differ in the terms of content as each of the posts has different excerpt.
+Even the content display style will be the same for all posts within the grid using this template they will differ in the terms of content as each of the posts has a different excerpt.

 Grid Builder Zones

 Visual Composer Grid Builder comes with 3 different zones where you can place content elements: